 Yes.
 The student must have the official transcript sent directly to Empire State College from the institution, and request an evaluation of the transcript by World Education Services, INC (WES).
 Students request an evaluation by submitting an Application for Evaluation of Foreign Educational Credentials with a copy of their transcript to WES.
 Applications are available through Empire State College.

 Yes.
-Empire State College accepts credit scores earned on a wide variety of college-level examinations such as CLEP, DANTES, Regents College Examinations, and Thomas Edison College Examination Program (TECEP).
-You can access information on standard exam scores and credit awarded on pages five through nine of the student guide, click here.
+Empire State College accepts credit earned on a wide variety of college-level examinations such as CLEP, DANTES, Regents College Examinations, and Thomas Edison College Examination Program (TECEP).

 Yes.
 Active Duty Military Personnel can keep in touch with their tutors (instructors) through the mail, phone, fax and e-mail.

-Navy TA pays 100% of tuition for 16 semester hours per fiscal year and up to a $4000 cap, for all eligible Sailors in the program.
+Navy TA pays 100% of tuition for 12 semester hours per fiscal year and up to a $3000 cap, for all eligible Sailors in the program.
 Sailors are responsible for the remaining tuition, fees and the cost of course materials.
-To participate, complete a Navy Tuition Assistance Application (form NETPDTC 1560/3 Rev. (06/06)) and submit it to your Navy College Office (NCO).
+To participate, complete a Navy Tuition Assistance Application form NETPDTC 1560/3 Rev. (09/07) and submit it to your Navy College Office (NCO).
 The NCO will issue a TA Authorization document indicating the Navy's portion of tuition.
-Include the TA Authorization document with your registration form when you enroll in courses at Empire State College.
-Sailors may obtain information about Navy Tuition Assistance at the NCP web site at www.navycollege.navy.mil.
+Include the TA Authorization document with your registration form when you enroll in courses at SUNY Empire State College.
+Sailors may obtain information about Navy Tuition Assistance from the Navy College Program.

 If eligible, all participants have access to any financial aid offered by the institution.
 For more information, please visit our financial aid web site.

-To use your VA benefits, provide the appropriate form to Jessica Lansing, Office of the Registrar, Empire State College, Two Union Avenue, Saratoga Springs, NY 12866.
-You can request a form by calling 800-847-3000, or by e-mailing Jessica.Lansing@esc.edu.
+To use your VA benefits, provide the appropriate form to Vanessa Redfield, Office of the Registrar, Empire State College, 111 West Avenue, Saratoga Springs, NY 12866.
+You can request a form by calling 800-847-3000 ext 2495, or by e-mailing email@example.com.